-Work involved in both the original preparation of the Neighbourhood Plan and its review and modification, has made use of grant funding from the Government's scheme of assistance to communities preparing a Neighbourhood Plan.
-This money was used to obtain professional advice, undertake consultation, prepare publicity and produce the final Plan documents (in some cases expenditure was shared with Stubton Parish who are also preparing a Neighbourhood Plan) and now the modified version.
+- 5 The work of developing the Plan was undertaken by the Neighbourhood Planning Project Team (NPPT) established by the Parish Council.
+This group comprises - 2 Parish Councillors - up to 6 local residents - 6 Further details about the membership of the NPPT, including its Terms of Reference, are provided with the 'Statement of Consultation' separately submitted alongside this Plan. - 7 A grant of £6,510 was obtained from the Government's scheme of assistance to communities preparing a Neighbourhood Plan.
+This money was used to obtain professional advice, undertake consultation, prepare publicity and produce the final Plan documents (in some cases expenditure was shared with Stubton Parish who are also preparing a Neighbourhood Plan).
 However, most of the work involved was undertaken by a small group of volunteers who have contributed a great deal of their own time, thought and effort.
 Free professional advice was also provided through the Government's scheme of assistance to communities preparing a Neighbourhood Plan, and this has been invaluable in ensuring compliance with the statutory processes involved.